This Purple Shampoo Hack is a Game-Changer for Brassy, Blonde Hair

-If you're a platinum blonde baby or simply looking to get rid of any brassy tones in your hair, then you probably know about the color-correcting miracle that is purple shampoo.
+If you're blonde, whether that be dirty blonde, platinum blonde, or anything in between, then you probably know about the color-correcting miracle that is purple shampoo.
 Well, we've just discovered a new purple shampoo hack that will truly keep your blonde hair from turning that brassy color that attacks all faux blondes.
-Purple products, in short, contain varying amounts of indigo pigment that lightly dye and tone blonde hair purple, aka the opposite of brassy yellow-orange on the color wheel.
-Simple and super effective, a few washes will distribute just the tiiiniest amount of violet onto your blonde locks, keeping them that moody near-gray that many of us covet.

 Los Angeles-based colorist Beau Kelly says that purple shampoo is an important at-home treatment after you highlight your hair.
 You know how they gloss your hair after you get it colored at the salon?
-Beau says purple shampoo is akin to an "at-home gloss."
+Beau explains that purple shampoo is akin to an "at-home gloss."

-If you're not born with it, maintaining an ashy white blonde is a full-time job—but it doesn't have to be!
+If you're not born with it, maintaining a fresh-looking blonde is a full-time job—but it doesn't have to be.
 Blonde blogger Becki at Whippy Cake has an inventive way to use the life-saving shampoo and conditioner combo: apply it to dry hair.

 Whippy Cake touts a longer period between needing touch-ups to her perfectly white blonde hair with this new method, which means less stress to the hair and more blonde for your buck.
 If you're a blondie whose brass keeps peeking through, maybe Becki's method will work for you.
 In the meantime, see below for a roundup of some of our favorite purple shampoos:

 Brighten your blonde hair with the help of this fruity-smelling purple shampoo.
-Apart from depositing purple dye, it's also formulated with Shea butter to moisturize your hair, and let’s be real, if you're dyeing your hair, you definitely need to be on top of that moisturizing game.
+Apart from depositing purple dye, it's also formulated with Shea butter to moisturize your hair.
+Let's be real—if you're dyeing your hair, you definitely need to be on top of that moisturizing game.
 We love it so much that we gave it a 2020 Beauty Crush Award.

-Vibrant blonde and grey hair is just one shampoo away with the help of this luxurious product.
-After wetting your hair, apply a generous amount of shampoo and spread it from root to ends, then let it sit for three-to-five minutes depending on your desired intensity.
+Vibrant blonde and gray hair is just one shampoo away with the help of this luxurious product.
+After wetting your hair, apply a generous amount of shampoo and spread it from root to ends, then let it sit for three to five minutes depending on your desired intensity.
 After drying your hair, you'll see immediate results.
 Do this two times a week to maintain your new fresh color.

 Unlike other purple shampoos that indicate you should only use once or twice a week, this one is safe for daily use and won't turn your hair purple as a result.
 It's also infused with coconut oil, so it'll help repair your hair while making it super shiny as well.

 You're probably familiar with hyaluronic acid in skincare products, but what about haircare?
-This shampoo is infused with HA to help strengthen it, therefore helping hair prevent future breakage and damage.
-It also uses edelweiss flower, a powerful anti oxidant that protects hair from free radical damage and works to soften strands as well.
+This shampoo is infused with HA to help strengthen it, therefore helping prevent future breakage and damage.
+It also uses edelweiss flower, a powerful antioxidant that protects hair from free radical damage and works to soften strands as well.
 Use up to three times a week.